PierreMarchand20/sphinx_computer_tools/README.rst

 If you have any suggestions or questions, please contact me via my `personal webpage <https://pierremarchand.netlify.app>`_.

+.. _contribution:

 .. rubric:: Contribution

-If you have a GitHub account, you can directly suggest changes or correct typos via a pull request, either by clicking on the edit button in the top right of each page, or directly in the GitHub `repository <https://github.com/PierreMarchand20/sphinx_computer_tools>`_ containing the source of this website.
+If you have a GitHub account, you can directly suggest changes or correct typos via a pull request, either by clicking on the edit button on the top right of each page, or directly in the GitHub `repository <https://github.com/PierreMarchand20/sphinx_computer_tools>`_ containing the source of this website.
 If you are not familiar with pull request, you can also open an `issue <https://github.com/PierreMarchand20/sphinx_computer_tools/issues/new>`_.